Commemorative Days

 LCDR Dianna Best – Royal Australian Navy

 A video has been made showcasing the events of the day.
-It can be viewed HERE and features Juliana de Quilettes performing I Was Only 19.
+It can be viewed HERE and features the song “Beautiful Soldier” by Marian Burns.

 The Anzac tradition—the ideals of courage, endurance and mateship that are still relevant today—was established on 25 April 1915 when the Australian and New Zealand Army Corps landed on the Gallipoli Peninsula.